plus3it/watchmaker/docs/troubleshooting/Linux/index.md

 ## `/var/log/cloud-init-output.log`

 Default location where the Red Hat packaged version of the `cloud-init` service for Enterprise Linux 8 and higher writes its summary log-output to.

-## `/var/log/watchmaker/watchmaker.log`

-Where the watchmaker service writes its log-data to.

 ## `/var/log/watchmaker/salt_call.debug.log`